-Knowing how to clean your fake eyelashes without ruining them can extend the life of your falsies and save you some cash.
-Here are some tips from the pros to keep your doe-eyes healthy.
+Knowing how to clean false lashes without ruining them can extend the life of your falsies and save you some cash.
+Here are some tips from the pros on keeping your doe-eyes healthy.

-No one loves touching their eyes, but removing fake lashes with tweezers, picking at them with your nails, or clamping and yanking with an eyelash curler can seriously damage your fake lashes — not to mention your, you know, eyes.
+No one loves touching their eyes, but removing false lashes with tweezers, picking at them with your nails, or clamping and yanking with an eyelash curler can seriously damage them — not to mention your, you know, eyes.

 Here’s the best way to peel off your false lashes:

 - Wash your mitts.
 Thoroughly wash your hands with soap and water.
 You don’t want to mess around with your delicate eye area.

 - Gently peel.
 Grip the outer corner of your false lashes between your thumb and forefinger, and then gently peel them off.
 If you’re using bunches of individual lashes, take them out section by section with your fingers.
 The key word here is gentle — you don’t want to pull the real thing out alongside your false lashes.

 - Clean it up.
 Use eye makeup remover and a cotton or reusable swab to clean any remaining glue from your real lashes and eyelid.
 It can be tempting to just pick at pesky glue clumps, but don’t give in or you could pull some real eyelashes out.